Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

-Across all the selected work, email is the widely used communication channel in initial messages and discussions with vendors and end-users.
+Across all the selected publications, email is the widely used communication channel in initial messages and discussions with vendors and end-users.
 The main challenges of email are still contact retrieval and low delivery rate.
-The finders scripted database queries using WHOIS either with purchased database~\cite{stock_hear_2018,stock_hey_2016} or with online query service~\cite{chen_cvd_2024}, to retrieve email contact information.
-Although the researchers in~\cite{stock_hear_2018,chen_cvd_2024} mentioned RDAP as a potential alternative, none attempted it.
-However, it was reported in~\cite{fernandez_whois_2024} that RDAP has not caught up with the coverage of the existing WHOIS database despite the protocol being introduced to improve contact sharing.
-Maaß et al.~\cite{maass_letter_2021} confirmed that manual contact retrieval, at best, does not guarantee accurate contact information either.
+The finders scripted database queries using WHOIS either with a purchased database as in \cite{stock_hear_2018,stock_hey_2016} or with an online query service as in \cite{chen_cvd_2024}, to retrieve email contact information.
+Although the finders in~\cite{stock_hear_2018,chen_cvd_2024} mentioned RDAP as a potential alternative, none attempted it.
+However, Fernandez et al. ~\cite{fernandez_whois_2024} reported that RDAP has not caught up with the coverage of the existing WHOIS database despite the protocol being introduced to improve contact sharing.
+Moreover, Maass et al.~\cite{maass_letter_2021} confirmed that manual contact retrieval, at best, does not guarantee accurate contact information either.
 Aside from the contact retrieval issue, email is constantly challenged by high bounce rate~\cite{durumeric_heartbleed_2014,li_youve_2016}, spam filter~\cite{stock_hear_2018,chen_cvd_2024}, and low incentives of recipients to read messages~\cite{cetin_make_2017}.
 This eventually results in a low delivery rate to the stakeholders.

-Nevertheless, a dedicated scalable notification system may be a solution as researchers and an ISP achieved better results with their walled-garden notifications than email~\cite{cetin_tell_2019,rodriguez_iot_2021}.
-Furthermore, the recent ongoing work~\cite{beitis_haunted_2025} partnered with Shadowserver Foundation, which actively measures the impact and notifies its subscribers at scale.
-It is a new attempt at a communication channel, and the outcome seems promising.
+Nevertheless, a dedicated scalable notification system with a notification partner can be a solution.
+Finders in ~\cite{cetin_tell_2019,rodriguez_iot_2021} teamed up with an ISP and achieved better results with the ISP's walled-garden notifications than email.
+On the other hand, Beitis and Vanhoef \cite{beitis_haunted_2025} partnered with The Shadowserver Foundation, which actively measures the mitigation progress and notifies its subscribers at scale.
+Their notification is a new attempt at a communication channel, and the outcome seems promising.